Natural Vegetation of Kirstenbosch

 Tree species that can be seen at Kirstenbosch include Ilex mitis (Cape holly), Podocarpus latifolius (real yellowwood), Ocotea bullata (stinkwood), Olinia ventosa (hard pear), Cunonia capensis (red alder or rooiels), Rapanea melanophloeos (Cape beech, or boekenhout) and many more.

-Visit our plant information website for more information on the plants.
+Go to our plant information website, PlantZAfrica, for more information on the plants.